strategineer/personal-website/content/blog/2025-01-23/index.md

 The darkness rules ([as explained in more detail below](#is-the-shadowdark-rpg-a-good-fit-for-running-the-maze-of-the-blue-medusa-megadungeon)) were hard for me to implement in practice, especially considering the module that I was running.
 Thankfully, the rules still work really well even if you completely ignore everything related to darkness in them.

+# Maze of the Blue Medusa

-# What's cool about the Maze of the Blue Medusa megadungeon?
+## What's cool about the Maze of the Blue Medusa megadungeon?

 I read dozens of modules and megadungeons before landing on the Maze of the Blue Medusa.
 I was looking for something really special so that I could give myself the extra help I needed to run the best campaign I've ever run.